reed-college/cs-virtualmachine/README.md

 # Building Updated Boxes
 Use the steps here (https://scotch.io/tutorials/how-to-create-a-vagrant-base-box-from-an-existing-one) to create the updated box, pushing all the changes to this Git repo.
-Then upload the nex box image to Vagrant Cloud by following these steps: https://www.vagrantup.com/docs/vagrant-cloud/boxes/create.html
+Then upload the nex box version to Vagrant Cloud by following these steps: https://www.vagrantup.com/docs/vagrant-cloud/boxes/create.html